In Helsinki, nature is easily accessible to everyone

-No matter where you live in Helsinki, you will have nature at your doorstop.
-Every resident of the city can simply walk out their front door and find themselves in a calming forest or a near a majestic shoreline within minutes.
-This closeness to nature is an important perk of any Helsinki housing arrangement.
-They contribute significantly to the city’s top-ranked work-life balance.
+Every resident can simply walk out their front door and within minutes find themselves in a calming forest or a near a majestic shoreline.
+This closeness to nature is a defining characteristic of life in Finland’s capital.

 Accessibility and the right to roam

-Helsinki has numerous wilderness areas where nature is allowed to flourish.
+Helsinki has numerous wilderness areas where nature is allowed to flourish, and so nature is literally at your doorstep.
 In addition to this, the city boasts a great network of parks and nature paths that are great for hiking, walking and just spending time in the fresh air.
 Almost half of the land area in Helsinki is some kind of green space.

 The Nordic principle of every person’s rights means that everyone is free to roam everywhere, if they leave nature undisturbed.
 Add to this the fact that a growing number of Helsinki’s best indoor and outdoor attractions have been made more accessible to everyone in the last few years.
 Start your new adventure in Helsinki and experience nature at your doorstep today!

 If you are looking for some nature getaway ideas to get you started, the Uuvi.fi website shines a spotlight on awe-inspiring wilderness destinations close to the city.
 The website MyHelsinki features an entire section on Enjoying nature in Helsinki, and the Explore Helsinki nature website also has great suggestions.
 This website’s Free-time activities section also outlines a few options.

 The dos and don’ts section of the Uuvi website has important info about using Finland’s nature areas and parks, so give it a read before you set out into the wilderness.

 200 nature destinations in 12 districts of the city

 The book ‘Helsinki’s Green Treasures’ from the City of Helsinki’s Environmental Protection unit will without a doubt inspire you to explore.